 - Add the secret value to the Filebeat keystore.

-- List the keystore keys to confirm the new entry exists.
+- List the keystore keys to confirm the entry exists.

-filebeat keystore list shows key names only and never prints the secret value.
+filebeat keystore list prints key names only.
+It does not print the stored secret value.

 - Reference the keystore key in the Filebeat output configuration.